seanmiddleditch/nanofmt/docs/api.rst

 and arguments into the target buffer.
 The result will be NUL-terminated.
 The return value is a pointer to the terminating NUL character.

+The :cpp:func:`nanofmt::format_append_to` functions format a given format string and arguments onto the end of target buffer.
+The result will be NUL- terminated.
+The return value is a pointer to the terminating NUL character.

 .. cpp:function:: char* nanofmt::format_to(char (&dest)[N], format_string format_str, Args const&... args)

 .. cpp:function:: char* nanofmt::vformat_to(char (&dest)[N], format_string format_str, format_args args)

+.. cpp:function:: char* nanofmt::format_append_to(char (&dest)[N], format_string format_str, Args const&... args)

+.. cpp:function:: char* nanofmt::vformat_append_to(char (&dest)[N], format_string format_str, format_args args)

 Length-Delimited Formatting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^